sfu-db/covid19-datasets/README.md

 # COVID 19 - Datasets
 ------------------
-A list of high quality open datasets for COVID-19 data analysis
+The vision of developing this repository is to have an exhaustive list of high quality datasets pertaining to COVID 19 which will be open to communities such as academia, research and education.

 ## CATEGORIES
 ### TABULAR DATA